 Valuable paper space is consumed by captions either on or beneath the lines where data are to be entered, and neither result in a form that can be efficiently completed.
 Upper left captions make it possible to design a form with a minimum of tab stops, which is a measure of efficiency and cost-savings for forms that are typed, filled in by hand, or completed electronically.

 A critical part of forms design is assuring the right amount of space is provided for entries that will be made on the form.
 Given too much or too little space, persons filling in forms may not be sure they are giving the right answer.
 Accuracy may be impaired.
-If the user has to write, call, or visit an office to have a form interpreted, it is an inconvenience and unnecessary expense to the user as well as to the office.

 Forms analysis reviews the needs and predicts the proper amount of space for the typical anticipated answer.
 Those space requirements are then correlated to whatever equipment or process will be used to fill in the form.